springernature/o11y-otel-contextprocessor/README.md

 The purpose of this code is quickly integrate a new component "Context processor" in OpenTelemetry collector.
 This is a temporary solution while this functionality is not available in upstream.

-You can read about what Context Processor does in its Readme: [otelcol-dev/contextprocessor/README.md](./otelcol-dev/contextprocessor/README.md).
+You can read about what Context Processor does in [otelcol-dev/contextprocessor/README.md](./otelcol-dev/contextprocessor/README.md).
 And you can see an example configuration in [otelcol-dev/otelcol.yaml](./otelcol-dev/otelcol.yaml)

 # About